 Vipassana Meditation, Dhamma Giri, Igatpuri

 The world’s largest Vipassana meditation center, known as Dhamma Giri, is located at the Vipassana Research Institute at Igatpuri in Maharastra.
 Dhamma Giri is situated in the town of Igatpuri which is 45 km away from Nashik and 136 km away from Mumbai.
 It’s around three hours from Mumbai and the center offered its first course to the public in 1976 and now tens of thousands study there every year.
 Over 400 “cells” are provided for individual meditation, which is appealing for those who want to undertake intensive practice in solitude away from other people.
 The 10 days courses are in high demand and are held twice a month, all year round.
-Apart from the standard rules, such as abstinence from intoxicants and sex, the academy also demands complete silence, disallowing even non-verbal communication, except limited interaction with a teacher or the management.
+Apart from the standard obligations, such as abstinence from intoxicants and sex, complete silence is a rule.

 Address: Dhamma Giri Igatpuri 422 403, District Nasik, Maharashtra.
 Phone: +91-2553-244076/86, 243712, 243238.

 The Art of Living International Centre, Bangalore, Karnataka